menglishca/keyin-course-notes/content/fullstack/sprints/final-team/_index.md

   - Remove or ban users from the site.

 ## Submission Guidelines
-1. Ensure the application runs correctly using the `npm start` command, and all tests pass with the `npm test` command
+1. Ensure the application runs correctly using the `npm start` command
 1. Verify that all implemented features meet the requirements specified.
 1. Submit your project by uploading your code to a GitHub repository and sharing the link on Teams under the appropriate assignment.
 1. Submissions are subject to the **[Keyin late assessment policy](https://keyincollege289.sharepoint.com/:b:/s/FullstasckJavascript-S3Sept.2024-Dec.2024912/EYwpucIvncpDoR94yNj3fOkB0CsE4c0IZ53Kqov0BumSAA?e=7N9ZfR)**.
 If you need an extension, reach out before the due date.
 Extensions are difficult to give with final projects due to the tight timelines for grades.